Global weak solutions to the isentropic compressible Navier-Stokes equations with vacuum and unbounded density in a half-plane under Dirichlet boundary conditions: Introduction

-It should be mentioned that the results discussed above focus primarily on the Cauchy problem, while the initial-boundary value problem for isentropic compressible flows in domains with physical boundary conditions is also mathematically distinct and equally important.
-For small-energy initial data, Hoff \cite{Hoff05} constructed global weak solutions with vacuum in the half-space $\mathbb{R}_+^3$ under Navier-slip boundary conditions.
-Global classical solutions with vacuum were later obtained under similar assumptions in the half-space \cite{D12} and in bounded smooth domains \cite{CL23}.
+While the preceding discussion has focused on the Cauchy problem, the initial-boundary value problem for isentropic compressible flows in domains with physically relevant boundary conditions forms a distinct and equally important line of research.
+For small-energy initial data, Hoff \cite{Hoff05} constructed global weak solutions allowing vacuum in the half-space $\mathbb{R}_+^3$ under Navier-slip boundary conditions.
+Global classical solutions were later established for the same type of slip boundary condition in the half-space \cite{D12} and in bounded domains \cite{CL23}.
 A crucial analytical advantage in these settings is that slip boundary conditions provide explicit boundary information for the effective viscous flux $F=(2\mu+\lambda)\divv\mathbf{u}-P(\rho)$, a quantity central to the derivation of enhanced regularity.
 By contrast, despite its physical relevance, progress under no-slip boundary conditions has been much more limited.
 In this regard, Perepelitsa \cite{P14} extended Hoff's framework to Dirichlet (no-slip) boundaries under the assumptions that the initial density is strictly positive and belongs to a boundary-adapted H\"older space defined by reflection, and that the viscosity ratio $\mu/(\mu+\lambda)$ is suitably small.
 However, the approach in \cite{P14} appears difficult to extend to genuine no-slip boundaries in the absence of additional structural assumptions on the density near the boundary, particularly in the presence of vacuum.